Outdoor Writers and Photographers Guild

 The Outdoor Writers and Photographers Guild was established in 1980 as the Outdoor Writers Guild - a professional group for writers specialising in the outdoors.
 In 2006 the Guild changed its name to Outdoor Writers and Photographers Guild to recognise that members had professional skills in other areas to writing, with an informal strapline ‘Words and Pictures from the Outdoors’.
 Today’s membership includes writers, journalists, photographers, illustrators, broadcasters, film-makers, artists, web designers, publishers and editors, but all with the common bond of a passionate interest in the outdoors.

 Most members are based in the UK although membership extends internationally.
-It has over 150 members and is run by a committee of members.
-The current chair is the prolific writer and journalist Stan Abbott.
-His predecessor, whom he succeeded in October 2021, was the mountaineering writer and Boardman Tasker winner, Peter Gillman, who was chair for five years, and is now the guild's vice-chair.
+It has around 100 members and is run by a committee of members.
+The current chair is the author and photographer Josephine Collingwood.

 Each year, the Guild hosts an AGM and Awards weekend, at various locations across the UK and Channel Islands.
 Previous destinations have included Isle of Wight, Snowdonia, Jersey, Shropshire and Northumberland.
 The weekend is an opportunity for members to come together for learning workshops, the awards ceremony, the Annual General Meeting as well as social events.